litongjava/java-openai/readme.md

     // Load OPENAI_API_KEY from configuration
     EnvUtils.load();

-    // Make a chat completion request with role ChatResponseVo chatResponse = OpenAiClient.chatCompletionsWithRole("user", "How are you?");
+    // Make a chat completion request with a specific role ChatResponseVo chatResponse = OpenAiClient.chatCompletionsWithRole("user", "How are you?");
     System.out.println("Response:\n" + JsonUtils.toJson(chatResponse));
   }